About the Facility

 The facilities at Valley Hope of Boonville include a wooded, eight-acre campus with semi-private, cottage-style housing around rolling hills.
 The campus also features an on-site chapel.

 WHAT ALUMNI SAY

-Alumni gave three out of five stars or higher for the facility’s family programming and the staff’s level of training and experience, and in their comments they repeatedly praised the staff.
-“Very caring and understanding,” wrote alum Russell in a representative review.
-Reviewers were also very impressed with and grateful for the aftercare provisions.
+At the time of this writing, 14 alumni of the Boonville Valley Hope facility were polled by Rehabs.com, and feedback was mostly positive, especially concerning the staff.
+“Very caring and understanding,” wrote alum Russell.
+Reviewers were also very impressed by the facility's aftercare provisions.
 “My counselor has kept up with my progress and after a year clean you get to go back for a ceremony that celebrates your clean time.
 They really help you with an aftercare plan,” alum Allison wrote.